 |7.
 Methodist Centre||7.
 Women’s Welfare Club, Western District||7.
 LCH Charitable Foundation|

 |8.
 Po Leung Kuk||8.
 Yan Oi Tong||8.
 Light and Love Home Limited|

 |9.
 The Chinese Rhenish Church Hong Kong Synod||9.
 Methodist Centre|

 |10.
 The Neighbourhood Advice-Action Council||10.
 New Territories Women & Juveniles Welfare Association Limited|

 |11.
 The Tsung Tsin Mission of Hong Kong Social Service Company Limited||11.
 Po Leung Kuk|

 To further promote and sustain the impact of the established APEC model, the Fund has developed and published the APEC Manual (“the Manual”), which is a useful implementation and reference guide for those who are interested to learn more about the APEC programme and how it can benefit elders with MCI to delay onset of dementia.
 The Manual includes background information about MCI, the APEC Model and relevant concepts, as well as step-by-step action guide for prospective NGOs and other parties to organize activities under the APEC Model framework.

-If you are interested to access the Manual, please click here to fill out the Request for Access form.
+If you are interested to access the Manual, please right click here (save link as) to download and fill out the Request for Access form.
 The Fund will provide the Manual document and the access password to the applicant once it has reviewed and approved the application(s).